 - optional: crushed red pepper flakes and fresh basil to top

-- Make the crust: Place the yeast and sugar into the bowl of a stand mixer fitted with a dough hook attachment.
+- Make the crust: Place the yeast and sugar in the bowl of a stand mixer fitted with a dough hook or paddle attachment.
 Or, if you do not own a stand mixer, a regular large mixing bowl.
-Pour water on top.
-Give it a light stir with a whisk and allow to sit for 5 minutes.
+Pour warm water on top.
+Whisk gently to combine, then loosely cover with a clean kitchen towel and allow to sit for 5 minutes.
 The mixture should be frothy after 5 minutes.
 If not, start over with new yeast.

 - If you do not have a mixer, you can mix by hand in this step.
 With the stand mixer running on low speed, add the flour, olive, oil, and salt.
 Beat on low speed for 1 minute as it all combines.
 The dough should be thick and shaggy.
 Transfer it to a lightly floured work surface, including any loose flour.
-Knead it with your hands for 3-4 minutes until it all begins to come together and becomes smooth.
+Knead it with lightly floured hands for 2 minutes until it begins to come together and becomes smooth.
 If the dough is too sticky to handle, add 1-2 more Tablespoons of flour.

-- Place the dough in a greased bowl (I use nonstick spray to grease) and cover with plastic wrap.
-Allow to sit and rest for 35-45 minutes.
+- Place the dough in a greased bowl (I use nonstick spray to grease) and cover with plastic wrap, aluminum foil, or a clean kitchen towel.
+Allow to sit and rest for 45 minutes at room temperature.
 Once it has rested and slightly risen, you can place it in the fridge for up to 2 days.
 More instructions in the make ahead tip below.

 - As the dough is resting and rising, prepare the toppings.
 Toss the halved cherry tomatoes with 1 Tablespoon olive oil and a sprinkle of salt and pepper.
 Spread onto a parchment paper or silicone baking mat-lined baking sheet and bake in a 400°F (204°C) oven for about 20 minutes until blistered and roasted.
 Set aside.